 Wherever the destination, it’s your honeymoon, so you’ll want somewhere extra special to stay.
 Ask tour operators or hotels for their nicest suite.
-Alternatively book a regular room and see if you can wangle a free upgrade when you arrive.
-Booking a luxury suite will ensure all those little extras; you may even arrive with a bottle of Champagne on ice in your room.
+Alternatively, book a regular room and see if you can wangle a free upgrade when you arrive.
+Booking a luxury suite will ensure all those little extras; you may even arrive with a bottle of champagne on ice in your room.
 Research hotels in your chosen destination to find out which ones have extras like in-room hot tubs and find out where the top swim-up suites are.
 They give you a little extra privacy – just step out from your room and immerse yourself in the pool.
 An infinity pool surrounded by Bali beds and loungers will also up the ante.

 What’s your style?

 Think about what you and your significant other are into.
 If relaxation and indulgence are top of your list, then go for an exotic long-haul escape.
-Somewhere like the Maldives or Caribbean may well fit the bill, and there’s also the option of snorkelling and scuba diving.
+Somewhere like the Maldives or Caribbean may well fit the bill, and there’s also the option of snorkeling and scuba diving.
 However, if you’re both more into adventure and sightseeing then why would you go for a week on a sun-lounger for your honeymoon?
 Go for something more exhilarating such as a Kenyan Big Five game safari or Thailand adventure.
 Think about your tastes, what makes you tick and what you expect from your time away – make sure you’re both on the same page.